-Tessa Fayers is a consultant ophthalmologist at Clinica London with a special interest in treating adults and children with oculoplastic (eyelid), thyroid eye disease, and lacrimal (tear duct) conditions.
+Tessa Fayers is a consultant ophthalmologist at Clinica London with a special interest in treating adults and children with oculoplastic (eyelid), thyroid eye disease conditions.
 She also specialises in cataract surgery.

 She has been an NHS consultant at Imperial College Healthcare NHS Trust since 2015, working at the Western Eye Hospital, Marylebone (adults) and St Mary’s Hospital, Paddington (children).

 She graduated from Bristol University Medical School with Honours in her medical degree and a First Class Honours degree in Psychology.
-Her ophthalmic training was based in London with more than two years of subspecialist training in oculoplastic, orbital with thyroid eye disease, and lacrimal pathology at the University of British Colombia, Vancouver, Canada and Moorfields Eye Hospital, London.
+Her ophthalmic training was based in London with more than two years of subspecialist training in oculoplastic, orbital with thyroid eye disease at the University of British Colombia, Vancouver, Canada and Moorfields Eye Hospital, London.

 She is the Research Lead for Oculoplastics in the Imperial College Ophthalmic Research Group Clinical Trials Unit and is currently Chief Investigator for three clinical research trials.
 She has published numerous original research papers in high-ranking ophthalmology journals on topics including thyroid eye disease, blepharospasm, dacryocystorhinostomy surgery.
-She has a particular interest in the impact of conditions such as thyroid eye disease and watery eyes on patients’ quality of life.
+She has a particular interest in the impact of conditions such as thyroid eye disease on patients’ quality of life.

 She has a Diploma in Medical Education and is a Fellow of the Higher Education Academy.
 She is an educational and clinical supervisor to trainee ophthalmologists in the NHS.

-Tessa sees patients with general eye problems, cataracts, dry eyes, watery eyes and eyelid problems.
+Tessa sees patients with general eye problems, cataracts, dry eyes, and eyelid problems.